• How to Avoid Plagiarism: FAQs

 Citations

-Inspiration for this FAQ section are source from these websites:
+Inspiration for this FAQ section are sourced from:

 "Frequently asked questions about plagiarism."
 University of Bradford Library, 2022, bradford.ac.uk/library/find-out-about/plagiarism/frequently-asked-questions-about-plagiarism/, Accessed 10 March 2022.